Fusioneers/DeepCream-U-Net-model-training-sandbox/README.md

-# U-Net model training sandbox
+# U-Net model training sandbox for [DeepCream](https://github.com/Fusioneers/DeepCream)

-This is the project we used to train the machine learning model used in the cloud detection part of DeepCream.
+This is the project we used to train the machine learning model used in the cloud detection part of [DeepCream](https://github.com/Fusioneers/DeepCream).
 It features a simple U-Net model, a script to train and one to test it.
 Also included is a script to convert the keras model to a tensorflow lite model (.tflite) and test that model on a tpu (like Google coral tpu).
 So all in all it's a nice starting point for an AI project, especially if you are just starting out with machine development and